Is GREEN really the new BLACK?

 -are made using organic raw materials, such as cotton grown without pesticides and silk made by worms fed on organic trees

--dont involve the use of harmful chemicals and bleaches to colour fabrics
+-do not involve the use of harmful chemicals and bleaches to colour fabrics

--Are often made from recycled and reused textiles.
+-are often made from recycled and reused textiles.
 High-quality garments can be made from second-hand clothes and even recycled plastic bottles

 -are made to last, so that people keep them for longer